Szafter12/Note-app/README.md

 Note app created in react using react-router-dom and json server.
 This project it's a part of [zrozumieć-react.pl](https://zrozumiecreact.pl/) course.
 <br><br>
-The backend server is running on a free version of Render web service so the landing time of the site and images may be longer please be patient.
+<b>WARNING!
+The backend server is running on a free version of Render web service so the landing time of the site and images may be longer please be patient.</b> .

 ## Demo